MulagapatiPadmavathi/Text-To-Speech-Implementation-usincg-Amazon-Polly/README.md

 🎨 Custom background and simple UI using Streamlit

 **App Overview**

-Home
-An introduction to the app and its core features.
+- Home : An introduction to the app and its core features.

-Convert Document
-Upload a .pdf file (up to 1000 characters of extractable text) and convert the content into speech.
+- Convert Document : Upload a .pdf file (up to 1000 characters of extractable text) and convert the content into speech.

-Convert Text
-Manually enter any text and convert it to speech.
+- Convert Text : Manually enter any text and convert it to speech.

-*Tech Stack*
+**Tech Stack**

-Python 3.8+
+- Python 3.8+

-Streamlit for UI
+- Streamlit for UI

-Amazon Polly for speech synthesis
+- Amazon Polly for speech synthesis

 boto3 for AWS API interaction